 All FLAS applicants must meet the following eligibility and post-award requirements:

-- Enrolled in a full-time program of study combining modern language study with international or area studies, or research and training in international aspects of professional or other fields of study
+- Applicants must be enrolled in a full-time program of study during the FLAS Fellowship period which combines modern language study with international or area studies, or research and training in international aspects of professional or other fields of study

 - FLAS Fellows must undergo pre-and post-program evaluation by a language instructor